-Uma received a Masters Degree in Acupuncture and Oriental Medicine from the Oregon College of Oriental Medicine and is a state licensed Acupuncturist.
-She is nationally certified in acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine.
-Uma has practiced as a licensed massage therapist since 1998.
-Her knowledge of anatomy, physiology and kinesiology blends well with her Acupuncture practice today.
+Uma received a Masters Degree in Acupuncture and Oriental Medicine from the Oregon College of Oriental Medicine and is a state-licensed Acupuncturist.
+She is nationally certified in acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-Born and raised on a healing arts community, The Yoga Society of New York, Uma has had a deep appreciation for bodywork, yoga, mediation, Sanskrit, music, dance, different cultures and ways of life.
-These roots have provided a solid foundation for a life-long study of the healing arts.
+Uma’s childhood in a healing arts community, the Yoga Society of New York, provided a solid foundation for a life-long study of the healing arts.
 After graduating with a B.A. in Sociology, Women’s Studies and Dance from the University of New York, she moved to Portland to join an environmental branch of the Domestic Peace Corps.
-Uma attended East-West College and became licensed in massage in 1998.
-She has served as faculty at East-West since 2000 teaching Swedish Massage, Chinese Massage and Survey of Modalities.

 Chinese Herbal Remedies Herbs, the original form of medicine, are now being rediscovered for their invaluable benefits.
 The sophisticated science of Chinese Herbology has proven itself over thousands of years for a multitude of health conditions.
 Traditionally, Chinese Medicine has utilized acupuncture together with herbs for a more complete system of medicine as these modalities are known to mutually benefit each other.
 The focus of herbs is to support the body’s self-healing ability.
 Herbs nourish us physically, mentally, emotionally, and spiritually.
 For your convenience, we have available many traditional Chinese herbal formulas in our herbal pharmacy.
 We carry both teapill and tincture versions of patented formulas from Kan Herbal Co. and Plum Flower Brand.